Moth13/finance_tracker/README.md

 # 🚀 Finance Tracker - Where you follow your money

-**Finance Tracker** is a modern, full-stack web application for personal finance tracking.
+***Finance Tracker** is a modern, full-stack web application for personal finance tracking.
 Built with Go, Gin, HTMX, and PostgreSQL, it offers robust authentication (JWT & PASETO) and a reactive user experience.
-The project leverages sqlc for type-safe database access and Air for rapid development.
+The project leverages sqlc for type-safe database access and Air for rapid development.*

----

 ## ✨ Features